 My name is Gerome Cabrera and I was educated in the public school system, raised in a low-income family, and landed some quite competitive positions in the financial services industry.

-After living in Miami for ten years, my family moved to Queens, New York during sophomore year of high school.
+After living in Miami for ten years, my family moved to Queens, New York right before the start of my sophomore year of high school.
 Everything changed.
-I attended a below-average high school, where I needed to retake a bunch of state required fundamental courses to re-enter the honors program by the end of junior year.
-While attending high school and to support my mother with bills, I packed grocery bags at the local C-Town Supermarket earning tips from customers.
-20-hour weekend shifts amounted to $25.
-Besides meeting my future wife in high school, I also bombed the SATs and failed to see college admission results from my top two college choices because my college advisor forgot to mail in the applications.
-I settled for CUNY.
+I attended a mediocre high school, where I needed to retake a bunch of state-required fundamental courses to re-enter the honors program by the end of junior year.
+While attending high school and to support my mother with bills, I packed grocery bags at various supermarkets earning tips from customers.
+I barely earned $20 per 10-hour shift.
+I also worked at Bed Bath & Beyond.

 In college, I studied Mechanical Engineering while working part-time at Babies R’ Us.
-During my summer internship at General Electric, I decided to no longer pursue a career in engineering and “follow-the-money” in the financial services industry.
+During my summer internship at General Electric, I decided to no longer pursue a career in engineering and explore the world of the financial services industry.

-After undergrad, I attended Boston University’s M.S. in Mathematical Finance program thinking I will have a better chance of landing a financial services job.
+After undergrad, I attended Boston University’s M.S. in Mathematical Finance program.
 In my first semester, I realized that the most sought out analyst roles in NYC were advertised more for undergrads from the top universities in the country.
-I had to find other ways to get to myself through the door, like beef up my resume by working as an unpaid summer analyst at Merrill Lynch in NYC.
+I had to find other ways to get to myself through the door, like work as an unpaid summer analyst at Merrill Lynch in NYC.

 Along the way, I learned the many ins-and-outs of interviewing, networking, applying, personal branding, and many other career entry topics.
-In this blog, I will share my experiences that advanced my career and lead me up the corporate ladder.
+In this blog, I will share my experiences through this journey.